SACRAMENTS

 Sacrament of Eucharist

 As one of the seven sacraments, Eucharist stands above the others.
 While baptism is the gateway sacrament, the beginning of belief in Jesus as Lord, and incorporation into the Body of Christ, the Church; it is the Eucharist that is the source and summit of the Christian life.
-Eucharist is a rich source of grace throughout life, spiritual sustenance for our pilgrimage on earth, and at the time of death Eucharist is received as viaticum, bread for the journey, so Christ might escort the believer to heaven and eternal life.
+Eucharist is a rich source of grace throughout life, spiritual sustenance for our pilgrimage on earth, and at the time of death Eucharist is received so Christ might escort the believer to heaven and eternal life.

 Sacrament of Reconciliation